since 1988, Pacific Traditions Society

 * an article "Pacific Traditions Society 45 Years of Ancient Voyaging Culture Education"

-* a description of the Gerda Henkel Stiftung grant for Holau Vaka Taumako Association (HVTA) of Temotu Province, Solomon Islands, and Pasana Group (PG) of Milne Bay, Papua New Guinea.
+* a description of the 2024-2025 Gerda Henkel Stiftung grant for Holau Vaka Taumako Association (HVTA) of Temotu Province, Solomon Islands, and Pasana Group (PG) of Milne Bay, Papua New Guinea.
 In the first year each of two voyaging schools built a canoe house / student accommodation.
-In the second year each is building an ancestral vessel, and training youth to sail and navigate using ancestral methods.
-HVTA celebrated the opening of it's school in October, 2025.
-PG plans to celebrate the opening of it's school in October, 2026.
+In the second year each built an ancestral vessel, and began training youth to sail and navigate using ancestral methods.
+HVTA celebrated the opening of it's school in September/October, 2025.
+PG plans to celebrate the opening of it's school in late 2026.
+Both schools seek funding to support training at sea.

 * a request for support for INOWON of Lau Group, Fiji, and INOWON of Polowat, Chuuk State, Federated States of Micronesia, to build a canoe house and an ancestral vessel.
-This is what is required to become sustainable schools that rebuild networks of oceanic learning and connection, that welcome both local and international students.
+This is what is required to revive sustainable schools and rebuild networks of oceanic learning and connection, and welcome both local and international students.